Annual Audit and Compliance in China for Foreign Companies

 These requirements have changed in recent years and all that is required now is an annual registration with SAFE known as “Existing Right Registration.”
 This does not need a CPA audit and is a statement from the company regarding the current state of foreign investor’s equity.
 This is an important step as repeated failure to register can result in the removal of rights to carry out foreign exchange transactions.

-Our advice for compliance and taxation in China
+Our advice for the annual compliance in China

 At FDI China, we have helped companies through the annual audit and compliance process many times!
 We share here some of the more important things from our experience to bear in mind:

 - Remember the differences between China GAAP and IFRS regulations.
 Although this is a task normally completed by a finance department or external accountant, it is still very important to bear in mind.
 The conversion process and frequently changing regulations can impact the audit timing and need to be allowed for.
 It is also vital to understand differences when combining or comparing statements with other accounts (e.g. company foreign owner).

 - Beware of local differences in requirements and returns.
 It is very common in China for laws and regulations to differ between regions/cities.
 Whilst Company Law and compliance requirements are generally set at the State level, they are implemented and controlled regionally.
 There are often cases where regional authorities (AIC) ask for different inclusion in audit reports or make timetable amendments.
 A good local advisor or accountancy will be aware of this.

 - The new (2016) Transfer Pricing Reports contain detailed information and can be complex to complete.
 For companies with relevant transactions and volumes, further guidance is likely required.